Assistance with phone bills and free government phones in New York.

-Programs in New York state provide assistance with both cellular and home phone bills.
-The federal government created LifeLine service is available to very low income families as well as senior citizens and it can provide them a monthly discount.
+Government programs in New York provide assistance with paying phone bills or they pass out free devices to low income families.
+Find how to get a free phone below or financial assistance to pay a bill.
+The federal government created LifeLine service is available to very low income families, the disabled as well as senior citizens in New York and it can provide them a monthly discount or free services.
 Another service in New York, Link-Up, will help pay the costs to set up service on a new landline or wireless account.

-While the telephone assistance program was originally created by the FCC, it is run locally.
+While the home and cell phone assistance program was originally created by the FCC, it is run locally.
 Most of the major providers in the state, such as Verizon, AT&T, Sprint, and others process applications to it.
-They also can answer questions on whether a customer is qualified or not, and ensure that all low income families that are eligible receive the discount they are entitled too.
+They also can answer questions on whether a customer is qualified or not for a free government phone or financial aid.
+The local agencies will also ensure that all low income families that are eligible receive the discount they are entitled too.

 Some of what is offered depends on the company that is offering the service.
-As an example, there are companies such as SafeLink or Assurance that will give a free cellular phone and a certain amount of monthly usage to the household.
+As an example, there are companies such as SafeLink or Assurance that will give a free cell phone, tablet, or smartphone to customers.
+They will also ogive a certain amount of monthly usage to the household, including unlimited texting or internet plans.
 Some providers, such as AT&T, will only provide the monthly discount.
 So the terms and conditions will vary based on company.